Acute neck pain

 - Proper lifting techniques

-- Good posture during sitting, standing, moving, and sleeping
+- Good posture during sitting, standing, sleeping

 - Regular exercise with stretching and strengthening